maysu1914/QuickSearch/README.md

 # QuickSearch
 A project based on Python to make product searching on internet much easier and quicker.
 Searching every website regularly for a product may tire the user, with this project you can search your product or products very easy and quick.

-## Required External Libraries
+## Requirements
-Please check your libraries or be sure your IDE downloaded them before running the project.

-- requests
-- bs4
+Install requirements by typing "pip3 install -r requirements.txt" your terminal in the base folder

 ## Supported websites
 These websites are can be searched at the same time for now: